Skip to main content

 Assessment outcomes data for hospitals

-The figures below provide information on the number and percentage of Australian hospitals and day procedure services that have completed assessments to the second edition of the National Safety and Quality Health Service (NSQHS) Standards.
-The reporting period commenced in January 2019.
+The figures below provide information on the number and percentage of Australian hospitals and day procedure services that have completed assessments to the second edition of the National Safety and Quality Health Service Standards (NSQHS Standards).

-The following data includes finalised assessments for all Australian hospitals and day procedure services up to February 2026.
+The following data includes finalised assessments for all Australian hospitals and day procedure services up to April 2026.

 Sector and facility type